kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

        scaling with dual-stack it may take time to attach all ready endpoints.

   * CNI changes may affect legacy workloads.
-    1. When dual-stack is configured, DNS queries will start returning IPv4(A) and IPv6(AAAA).
+    1. When dual-stack is configured and enabled, DNS queries will start returning IPv4(A) and IPv6(AAAA).
     2. If a workload doesn't account for being offered both IP families, it may fail in unexpected ways.
 For example, firewall rules may need to be